 Manganism is also described in several nonoccupational settings.
 Manganese chloride and manganese sulfate are employed as nutritional supplements,11 and manganese toxicity is well documented in patients receiving excessive doses in total parenteral nutrition.28,61,67 Infants, young children, and patients with impaired clearance from chronic liver disease are particularly at risk.
 More recently, epidemic manganese toxicity was reported from the use of intravenous psychostimulant drugs such as methcathinone and a “Russian cocktail” prepared from pseudoephedrine-containing cough and cold products in the presence of potassium permanganate as a strong oxidizer.49,86,91

-Environmental exposure to excessive manganese in drinking water is linked to neurodevelopmental deficiencies in children, including effects on cognition, behavior, memory, and motor function.15,21,45 Concerns are also raised about the potential environmental health risks of methylcyclopentadienyl manganese tricarbonyl (MMT), an antiknock agent added to gasoline as an alternative to lead.26,35 Methylcyclopentadienyl manganese tricarbonyl was allowed in Canada since 1976 and in the United States since 1995; however, more research is needed to understand its contribution to the environmental burden of ...
+Environmental exposure to excessive manganese in drinking water is linked to neurodevelopmental deficiencies in children, including effects on cognition, behavior, memory, and motor function.15,21,45 Concerns are also raised about the potential environmental health risks of methylcyclopentadienyl manganese tricarbonyl (MMT), an antiknock agent added to gasoline as an alternative to lead.26,35 Methylcyclopentadienyl manganese tricarbonyl was allowed in Canada since 1976 and in the United States since 1995; however, more research is needed to understand its contribution to the environmental ...